1. Introduction

 4.2.
 Summary of assets/impact

-The summary of the assets will provide editorial content that justifies the choice of assets and impact for the deliverable.
+The summary of the assets provides an explanation that justifies the selection of assets and their impact on the deliverable.

 4.3.
 Deliverable: Validation of the model